0xcasuwu/boiler/memory-bank/projectBrief.md

 3. **Modular Design**: Components have clear responsibilities and constraints
 4. **Developer Experience**: Patterns are designed for clarity and maintainability
 5. **Bitcoin Compatibility**: All designs consider Bitcoin's unique constraints
+6. **Cross-Platform Support**: Build infrastructure works on all platforms, including Apple Silicon
+7. **Network Readiness**: Contract interfaces are designed for OylNet compatibility

 ## Key Components